Earn Your Ph.D. in Mechanical and Aerospace Engineering

 All doctoral students in mechanical and aerospace engineering are required to take the Preliminary Examination at their first opportunity.
 One session of the Ph.D.
 Preliminary Examination is offered each year in the spring.
 The exact dates and times of these exams vary, but they are generally held during the first week of spring quarter.

 All students must take the Engineering Analysis exam.
-In addition, students must choose two subjects from the following: Dynamics, Fluid Mechanics, Heat Transfer, Strength of Materials, System Dynamics and Controls, Thermodynamics and Aerodynamics and Flight Mechanics.
+In addition, students must choose two subjects from the following: Dynamics, Fluid Mechanics, Heat Transfer, Strength of Materials, System Dynamics and Controls, and Thermodynamics.
 The graduate program coordinator will send out an application via email to current graduate students in January to determine which exams they will be taking.

 If you pass all three preliminary exams, you are done with prelims.
 If you do not pass one or more of the preliminary exams, you will have the opportunity to take an optional oral exam for each of the subjects you failed.
 If you pass the oral exam(s), you are done with that subject.
 If you fail the oral exam(s), you will have one more opportunity to retake the preliminary exam for that/those subject(s) the next year.